cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

     | 3  |
     +----+

 because only the values 1 and 3 are paired with blue, green, and yellow in **P**.
 The value 2 is not paired with green, so it does not appear in the quotient.
-The value 3 is paired with red, but red is not in **R** and thus does not affect the result.
+The value 3 is also paired with red, but red is not in **R** and thus does not affect the result.

 For a more tangible example, consider the following relation, named **authors_awards**: